Monarch Shores, Orange County, beachfront house

 A person addicted to Adderall shows symptoms such as dry mouth, tremors, restlessness, headache, hallucinations, and difficulty sleeping.
 A person may also have a fast heartbeat, anxiety, panic attacks, and hyperventilation.
 These symptoms may also be experienced by an individual who overdoses on the drug.

-With prolonged use of Adderall, a person may have their dopamine receptors damaged making it harder to feel pleasure according to a report by the Journal of Pharmacology and Experimental Therapeutics (ASPET).
+With prolonged use of Adderall, a person may develop tolerance, making it harder to feel pleasure.
 When this happens, the individual develops a heightened craving for Adderall thus creating a self-sustaining cycle and eventually an addiction.